First Of All, Do Face Masks Work?

 Not all Masks Provide the Same Protection

 Dr. Sarah Haessler, chief epidemiologist and infectious disease specialist at Baystate Health, explains that homemade masks are often ill-fitting, not made from the most ideal materials, and lack the layers that could provide the best protection from COVID-19.
+So, what is the best face mask to wear?
 “People should be wearing masks that are well-fitted and have at least three layers,” says Haessler.

 When looking for a mask, there are three major things to consider: